winstonchen-code/winstonchen-code/README.md

 I'm a Senior Application Engineering Developer with a demonstrated history of working for a SaaS in an enterprise environment and a high growth startup.
 Skilled in HTML, CSS, JavaScript, SQL, React, and Ruby on Rails.
 Experience with AWS Cloud Infrastructure.
 I am always looking for innovative and unique approaches to both technical and design problems.

-In my free time, I enjoy going on long runs, flying my drone, and exploring new places with my dog, Koda.

 - 💬 Ask me about my current project!

 <!--